-We use the term “unqualified” quite generally in our everyday language, as in, “X politician isn’t qualified to be president” or, “you’re not qualified to state an opinion on that subject.”
-In truck accident law, an unqualified driver is one without a commercial drivers license (“CDL”) or one who’s had their license suspended.
+We use the term "unqualified" quite generally in our everyday language, as in, "X politician isn't qualified to be president" or, "you're not qualified to state an opinion on that subject."
+In truck accident law, however, this term has a very specific legal meaning: an unqualified driver is one without a commercial drivers license ("CDL") or one who's had their license suspended.

-Becoming a truck driver requires candidates to undergo specific training.
-Among the lessons drivers must learn are:
+Becoming a truck driver requires candidates to undergo specific training to obtain their CDL.
+Among the lessons drivers must learn in such training are:

-- How to pre-trip check their trucks for potential problems, like fault brakes
+- How to pre-trip check their trucks for potential problems, like faulty brakes

 - How to safely enter and exit roadways